mdsimpson42/converse/_posts/2025-06-22-supporting-your-team.md

 date: 2025-06-22
 categories: [self-care]
 tags: [impostor_syndrome]
-title: Let's talk about Supporting your team
+title: Let's talk about Supporting your Team
-image: impostor-syndrome.jpg
+image: supporting-your-team.jpg
-image_alt: A photo of something
+image_alt: Let's talk about Supporting your Team
 ---

 Another question I've been asked a few times while giving my mental health talk is "what can I do to support my team?"